Skip to content

 Application Configuration

-The best place to initialize the SDK is in the Application's onCreate method.
-If your application does not yet have an Application, you need to create one and declare it in AndroidManifest.xml.
-For an example, refer to here.
+The best place to initialize the SDK is in the onCreate method of the Application.
+If your application hasn't created an Application yet, you need to create one and declare it in AndroidManifest.xml.
+For an example, refer here.

 <application